What has the City done so far?

 Help Richmond reduce greenhouse gas (GHG) emissions by 50% by 2030.

-The City of Richmond is a leader in climate change actions: Richmond has already successfully reduced emissions by 12 per cent city-wide since 2007 through infrastructure and new policies for energy efficient buildings.
+The City of Richmond is a leader in climate change actions: Richmond has already successfully reduced emissions by 12 per cent city-wide between 2007 and 2015 through local actions (e.g. compact development, district energy and new policies for energy efficient buildings), as well as policies enacted by senior governments and utilities.

-In March 2019, Richmond City Council declared a climate emergency in response to the urgent call set out by the UN's Intergovernmental Panel on Climate Change (IPCC), joining more than 600 cities across the world have made similar declarations to drive down their GHG emissions.
-The City of Richmond will need to further reduce greenhouse gas (GHG) emissions to meet the IPCC targets to limit global warming to 1.5°C.
+In March 2019, Richmond City Council declared a climate emergency in response to the urgent call set out by the United Nations' Intergovernmental Panel on Climate Change (IPCC) - joining more than 600 cities across the world that have made similar declarations – and directed staff to gain feedback from residents and stakeholders regarding GHG reduction targets and measures consistent with limiting global average warming to 1.5°C above pre-industrial temperatures.

 Lulu Island Energy Company